 A friendly, no-attitude neighborhood gay bar with a particularly loyal following among bears and cubs, C.C.
 Attle's opened in 1993 and has been a fixture of Capitol Hill's gay scene ever since.
 Although it moved to a new, nattier location in 2011, it remains as popular as ever.

 "Good food, great drinks and never a cover," is the motto of this bar that features a monthly fetish night.
 If you come in gear, you skip the line.

 Big attractions are the pool tables, stiff drinks and a nice place for relaxing, mingling and meeting new people.

-OutWest is a friendly neighborhood gay bar and the only such establishment in West Seattle.
+OutWest is a friendly neighborhood gay bar in West Seattle.
 OutWest does not draw a ton of tourists, but it is a real hit with the many LGBT locals in this part of town.
 The crowd is mixed with Wednesdays as the lesbian karaoke night, and as you might guess, it is a big draw for the ladies.

 The Cuff is the home bar for many of Seattle’s leather, bear, bike and fetish groups such as Seattle Men in Leather, Border Riders MC, Northwest Bears, and local sports teams.
 Every day there is a happy hour and a shot special.

 The club features a large main bar with billiards and dart areas, a dance bar adjacent to the large dance floor with music from local, national and international DJs, and an outdoor patio bar for sports aficionados.